Member | Established: 1963 | Member since 1982

 SMO 7: International Financial Reporting Standards

 The Companies Act, 2019, (Act 992) governs the corporate financial reporting, accounting, and auditing requirements in Ghana.
-The Act outlines the preparation and publication of financial statements and provides legal backing to the standards that have been issued by the Institute of Chartered Accountants (Ghana) (ICAG).
+The Act outlines the preparation and publication of financial statements and provides legal backing to the standards that have been issued by the Institute of Chartered Accountants (Ghana) (ICAG), which are the IFRS and IFRS for SMEs.

 Lastly, ICAG contributes to the standard-setting process and activities of the IASB by reviewing and providing comments on exposure drafts.